apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

                 .subscribe();
 ```

 By default, there is no subscription during DLQ topic creation.
 Without a just-in-time subscription to the DLQ topic, you may lose messages.
 To automatically create an initial subscription for the DLQ, you can specify the `initialSubscriptionName` parameter.
-If this parameter is set but the broker's `allowAutoSubscriptionCreation` is disabled, the DLQ producer will fail to be created.
+If this parameter is set but the broker's `allowAutoSubscriptionCreation` is disabled, the DLQ consumer will fail to be created.

 ```java
 Consumer<byte[]> consumer = pulsarClient.newConsumer(Schema.BYTES)